Skip to main content

 Bad: "Don't use --force flag"

-Good: "Prefer --safe-mode for most operations; use --force only in dev environments with team lead approval"
+Good: "Prefer --safe-mode for most operations; use --force only in dev with team lead approval"

 Context Window Hygiene